 To create photographs, which both hyper-realistic to the point of looking artificial, Toma utilized a process called focus-bracket shooting.
 It’s a method of photography often employed to shoot close-up, macro photos in which the final photograph is a composite of several images of the subject with each element in full focus.
 “Hyper-realism allows him to capture the specimen’s idealized beauty, creating a work that is deeply modern, yet in harmony with a rich Japanese history and tradition.”

-Toma’s photobook is available through German publisher Kehrer Verlag.
+Toma’s photobook is available in the Spoon & Tamago shop.
 Several selected prints are also going to be on display at the Tokyo gallery 916 Small from September 16 – October 15, 2017.
 Check the gallery’s website for hours and note that there’s an 800 yen general admission fee.